gearglow/ReptiliaWithATwist/The List.md

 After lunch was the Runes qualifier, which both girls completed in record time.
 Professor Babbling looked like Yule had come early.

-"Between you two and Miss Granger, I might actually get to hold an independent study track this year," she gushed.
+"Between you two and Miss Granger, I might actually get to hold an accellerated study track this year," she gushed.
 "It'd be a shame to hold so many brilliant minds back, now that there are enough of you to make a case for it."

 Hermione was ecstatic when Luna told her at dinner.
 "Do you think we'll be able to learn about warding and curse-breaking?"